|The Somewhat Funniest Newspaper Column

 Big Boy mascot removed cause it reminds them of the fat-laden foods from an earlier heritage.

-high blood pressure.
-They got a point; the Big Boy is mighty chubby, what with his flushed cheeks from
+blood pressure.
+They got a point; the Big Boy is mighty chubby, what with his flushed cheeks from the

 I hope there’s not gonna be any trouble.
 All the hamburger and strawberry pie lovers are out there in